Rightanglewrong/Rightanglewrong/README.md

-- 👋 Hi, I’m @Rightanglewrong
+- 👋 Hi, I’m Benny
-- 👀 I’m interested in changing careers
+- 👀 I’m interested in learning to code
-- 🌱 I’m currently learning
+- 🌱 I’m currently looking for caffeine
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 3_3_0_0@hotmail.com